 Microsoft is working on a new feature for its online collaboration platform Teams that will ensure the service performs consistently regardless of the user’s location.

-As indicated in the product roadmap, a new roaming bandwidth control allows administrators to create custom bandwidth policies based on each Teams user’s geographic location.
+As per the product roadmap, a new roaming bandwidth control allows administrators to create custom bandwidth policies based on the geographic location of each Teams user.

-“This allows administrators to set up more limited bandwidth controls for when users travel to remote locations or locations with limited bandwidth, and then ease restrictions when traveling to a location with higher bandwidth capacity,” Microsoft explains.
+“This allows administrators to set more restricted bandwidth controls when users travel to remote or bandwidth-limited locations, and then loosen restrictions when traveling to a location with higher bandwidth capacity,” explains Microsoft.

 The new feature is currently in development, but will be rolled out to all Teams users by the end of May.

 With the rise of telecommuting and the exodus from major cities, IT teams had to figure out how to provide the same level of service to employees operating in urban, suburban and rural areas.

 The disparity between the Internet infrastructure spanning these different regions is significant: some staff members have access to high-speed, high-bandwidth Internet, and others face a variety of connectivity issues.